Christian Bethancourt Player Props: Rays vs. Red Sox

 - Bethancourt has nine doubles, seven home runs and five walks while hitting .248.

-- Bethancourt has picked up an RBI in 27.8% of his games this season, with more than one RBI in 11.1% of his games.
-He has also driven in three or more runs in two contests.
+- Bethancourt has had an RBI in 10 games this year (27.8%), including four multi-RBI outings (11.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.